BasicWolf/archived-kaylee/doc/firststeps.rst

 Kaylee tries to free users of routines related to distributed computation as much as possible.
-Still, a user needs to write the server-side Python code which will generate data for computation and receive and validate the results and the client-side code which will compute and solve the tasks provided by the server.
+Still, a user needs to write the server-side Python code which will generate the data for computation and receive and validate the results and the client-side code which will compute and solve the tasks provided by the server.
 In Kaylee's terms the server and client-side code is written in the scope of a single *Project*.